chyroshan066/docs/Node.js/Project-setup.md

 npm run start
 ```

-To enforce type-checking in CI/CD pipeline, create a folder named ".github" inside which create another folder named "workflows" inside of which you can create your ".yml".
+To enforce type-checking in CI/CD pipeline, create a folder named ".github" inside which create another folder named "workflows" inside of which you can create your ".yml" file.
 <br> Now add the following script in your ".yml" file;

 ```